Abhinavnj/word-wrapper/README.md

 - 0, 1, or multiple whitespace characters at the end of the file
 - 0, 1, or multiple whitespace characters in the middle of the file
 - invalid arguments (width <= 0)
+- different buffer sizes, starting from 1
+- different widths, starting from 1
+- word in a file exceeeds the desired width (should continue & return failure)
-- case where the final word would need to be moved to a new line if the desired width was exceeded
+- word in a file would need to move to next line as if printed on current line, it would exceed directed width
-- a singular word exceeds the desired width, the program should continue and return exit failure
-- ensuring that all the files starting with '.' or 'wrap' are skipped
+- in directories, ensuring that files starting with '.' and 'wrap' are skipped
-- ensuring that the output gets overwritten each time the program is run on it
+- in directories, ensuring that the output file is overwritten each time
-- going through each of the files even if one of the files is not able to be wrapped properly
+- in directories, ensuring that the wrapping continues even if one file fails
-- the word length exceeds buffer size
-- the width is less than or equal to 0
-- buffer length 1

 #### Strategy
 We ensured the correctness of our program by outputting the the result to a txt file and comparing using the cmp bash command with a file that contained the desired result.
 We also opened the output file in a text editor that allows us to see if there are extra whitespace characters and we ensured that this was not the case.